 Sigma Tau Gamma National Fraternity was founded on June 28, 1920, at the University of Central Missouri, and the Delta Pi Chapter was founded at Pitt-Johnstown in 2007.
 The fraternity colors are azure blue and white.
 The members of Sigma Tau Gamma uphold the six principles of value, learning, leadership, excellence, benefit and integrity in their everyday lives.
 The national philanthropy of Sigma Tau Gamma is Books for Kids; at a local level, Sigma Tau Gamma raises money for cancer research.

 Joining a Pitt-Johnstown Fraternity or Sorority

 While each organization has a set of specific recruitment standards, the university requires that a student have at least a 2.5 cumulative grade point average.
-Further, students must also have a commitment to the values of the Greek community: leadership, scholarship, service, and brotherhood/sisterhood.
+Further, students must also have a commitment to the values of the FSL community: leadership, scholarship, service, and brotherhood/sisterhood.
 Students must also be at least a second semester first year student to join the groups.

-The advancement of the Greek community at Pitt-Johnstown is also a key value in a potential new member.
-Students who would like to be considered for the Greek community must participate in a potential new member education workshop with the Campus Activities and Engagement Office before they are eligible to accept bids through our system.
+The advancement of the Fraternity Sorority Life community at Pitt-Johnstown is also a key value in a potential new member.
+Students who would like to be considered for the Fraternity Sorority Life must participate in a potential new member education workshop with the Campus Activities and Engagement Office before they are eligible to accept bids through our system.

-For more information about recruitment, please contact Lily Armstrong, Director of Public Relations and Recruitment for Greek Council at firstname.lastname@example.org or the Campus Activities and Engagement Office at email@example.com.
+For more information about recruitment, please contact Heather Bloom Hall, Fraternity Sorority Advisor and the Director of Campus Activities and Engagement at email@example.com.